alpha-nero1/CrackingTheCodingInterview/README.md

 ## Just mindblowing/awesome
 ### Chapter 8
-- 8.10 (tryed to do something similar before but never succeeded)
+- 8.10 tryed to do something similar before but never succeeded.
-- 8.12 (place queens on chessboard, thought it was impossible, but so simple)
+- 8.12 place queens on chessboard, thought it was impossible, but so simple.

 ### Chapter 10
-- 10.8 (Find duplicate numbers using a byte[] bitmap)
+- 10.8 Find duplicate numbers using a byte[] bitmap.
-- 10.10 (Easily track the ranking of a stream of numbers)
+- 10.10 Easily track the ranking of a stream of numbers.
-- 10.11 (Really cool easy way of sorting an array into peaks and valleys)
+- 10.11 Really cool easy way of sorting an array into peaks and valleys.

 ### Chapter 11
-- 10.5 (How would you test a pen?)
+- 10.5 How would you test a pen?

+### Chapter 13
+- 13.7 Lamdas in Java use `->`

+### Chapter 14
+- 14.1 Simple and effective use of the `HAVING` keyword.
+- 14.7 Exellent use of a subquery.

+### Chapter 15
+- 15.3 The chopsticks dilema!
+- 15.7 Subclassing `Thread`!

+### Chapter 16
+- 16.1 Swap ints without a temp variable.
+- 16.4 Brilliant way of traversing a matrix diagonally.
+- 16.6 Great example of using a and b cursors to iterate through two arrays to get smallest pairs.
+- 16.7 Crazy way to find the max number without any if else.